viniciusbsneto/catch-and-mall/README.md

 4. [ ] **Pagination**
   - I plan on adding pagination to the API results so all pokémon are not loaded at once.
 5. [ ] **Improve performance**
-  - Look for re-rendering and eliminate them using useCallback hook.
+  - Look for re-rendering and eliminate them.

 ### :pushpin: Pre-requisites